Como escolher entre diferentes materiais de impressão 3D para o seu projeto?

 Below is a comprehensive table of 7 popular 3D printing materials, including their advantages, disadvantages, and typical applications.
 It’s designed to help you quickly filter options based on your project goals.

-Tipo de materialVantagens principaisPrincipais desvantagensIdeal Application Scenarios
+Tipo de materialCore AdvantagesMain DisadvantagesIdeal Application Scenarios

 2. How to Compare 3D Printing Materials for Your Needs?
 (Contrast & Decision Tips)

-Not sure if PLA vs. Petg is better for a prototype, ou Nylon vs. Metal for an industrial part?
+Not sure if PLA vs. PETG is better for a prototype, ou Nylon vs. Metal for an industrial part?
 Use these targeted comparisons to resolve common dilemmas.

-2.1 For Prototyping: PLA vs. PETG vs..
-Abs
+2.1 For Prototyping: PLA vs. PETG versus.
+ABS

-Facilidade de imprimir★★★★★ (best for beginners)★★★★☆ (Baixo deformação)★★★☆☆ (needs heated bed)
+Facilidade de impressão★★★★★ (best for beginners)★★★★☆ (baixa deformação)★★★☆☆ (needs heated bed)

 Custo★★★★★ (cheapest)★★★☆☆ (mid-range)★★★☆☆ (mid-range)

-Força★★☆☆☆ (lowest)★★★★☆ (equilibrado)★★★★☆ (alto)
+Força★★☆☆☆ (lowest)★★★★☆ (balanced)★★★★☆ (alto)

 2.2 For Flexible Parts: TPU vs. Outros materiais